 Conclusion

-When you have to create a formula though many worksheets, it's easy to build a 3D function to use in your formula many cells from different worksheet.
+When you have to create a formula through many worksheets, it's easy to build a 3D function to use in your formula with many cells from the different worksheets.

 It's easy to build and easy to read 👍😃😍